-I’m not sure how I processed what was going on in my mind back then, but looking back as an adult, I now know that I felt humiliated, bullied, victimized, and deeply offended; all on Jack’s behalf.
+I’m not sure how I processed what happened in the moment, but looking back as an adult, I now know that I felt humiliated, bullied, victimized, and deeply offended; all on Jack’s behalf.

-As I stand there washing dishes at the sink, I am fully immersed in my 9 year old body, experiencing all those emotions, like they’re happening for the first time, right now, in this moment.
+As I stand there washing dishes at the sink, I am fully immersed in my 9 year old body, experiencing all those emotions, like they’re happening right now, in this moment.

 The power of the mind is amazing.

-A couple months later, I come across an old high school friend on FaceBook.
-I tell him this story.
-Unbeknownst to me, he still sees Jack on occasion and relays my story.
-I get a message back from my FaceBook friend a couple weeks later.
-Jack has no recollection of that day in Mr. Hamilton’s class.
-He can’t remember the gum on the nose incident and had a good laugh at my story.
+Several months later, I connect with an old high school friend on FaceBook.
+I tell him the story about Jack that I had remembered.
+Unbeknownst to me, he still sees Jack on occasion in my hometown and relays my story.
+Later, I get a message back from my FaceBook friend.
+He tells me that Jack had no recollection of that day in Mr. Hamilton’s class.
+He couldn’t remember having to wear gum on his nose, and he had a good laugh at my story.

-What happened?
 I was only a bystander in the gum incident.
-How could this have been such a heavy drag on my soul all these decades later, while Jack, the recipient of the humiliation, never thought of it again?
-How could Jack be oblivious to something so painful that happened to him, while I’ve been holding onto it for decades???
+How could this have been such a heavy drag on my soul all these decades later, while Jack, the recipient of the humiliation, didn’t remember it?
+How could he be oblivious to something so painful that happened to him, while I’ve been holding onto it for decades???

-That day when my FaceBook friend relayed Jack’s response to my story, I had a huge “a-Ha” moment.
-I realized that my mind held onto that story for all those years because of what I made it mean.
+I had a huge “a-Ha” moment.
+I realized that my mind held onto that story for all those years because of the meaning I gave it.

 The real eye-opener was that it didn’t mean the same thing to Jack.
-In fact, he never thought about it again!
+In fact I later learned, he never thought about it again!

-This idea was so incredibly freeing to me and was the turning point that got me started on my path to personal development.
+This idea was so incredibly freeing to me and was the turning point that helped me further down my path of personal development.
 I specifically wanted to learn about my mind and how it worked so that I could move forward faster in my life.

-I held onto that 4th grade experience and made it mean something; whether it be the importance of following rules, how to treat children, how to handle conflict, etc.
+I held onto that 4th grade experience and made it mean something; whether it was the consequence of not following rules, compassion for another human being, how to handle a “teaching moment” with skill rather than shame, etc.

-The mere fact that I was an adult washing dishes at the sink while my mind was focusing on 4th grade was a huge neon flashing sign that I was stuck in what I made that story mean.
+The mere fact that I was an adult while my mind was focusing on 4th grade was a huge neon flashing sign that I was stuck in what I made that story mean.

 The real moment of “a-Ha-ness,” true liberation actually, was when I realized my stories were a choice.
 I could choose to carry them around with me and live my life from that place.
 Or, I could what I now affectionately call “pull a Jack” and release them . . .
 It was totally my choice.

-Jack has no idea the impact that his gum chewing, and subsequent lack of meaning he gave it, has had on me.
+Jack has no idea the impact that his gum chewing, and subsequent lack of meaning he gave it has had on me (unless he’s reading this blog).
 Ultimately, this story isn’t really about Jack at all.
-It’s about the mind and how it works.
+It’s about the mind and how it can work when left unchecked.

-I’ve sought out many coaches, trainers and mentors in my life who have helped me get to this emotionally healthy, confident and empowered place that I am now.
+Over the years, I’ve sought out many coaches, trainers and mentors who have helped me get to this emotionally healthy, confident and empowered place that I am now.
 Although I occasionally hit road blocks in life, I can now more easily identify and maneuver around them on my own.

-Watching my thoughts and choosing which to believe has been the best gift I’ve given myself.
+Watching my thoughts and choosing which to believe, and which to challenge has been the most valuable gift I’ve given myself.